 I don’t like the direction the ProDiver collection is taking with their recent bunch of “professional” diving companions.

 With the last members of the family, including this Dive Control Chronograph, Oris has introduced several cosmetic changes to the range.
 However minor, they have ripped the ProDiver off a huge part of its identity.
-Yes, the dial is still easy to read and its overall ergonomics -at least, for a 51mm behemoth- is still above all praise (and it also looks great, mind you,) but the soul of the original ProDiver is gone.
+Yes, the dial is still easy to read and its overall ergonomics -at least, for a 51mm behemoth- is still above all praise (and it also looks great,) but the soul of the original ProDiver is gone.

 Case, Ergonomics & Strap

 The case is also terribly thick at more than 20 millimeters from top to bottom.
-About 2/5 of its overall thickness coming courtesy of the unidirectional rotating ceramic bezel that houses a sapphire crystal thick enough to withstand 100 ATM of water pressure.
+About 2/5 of its overall thickness comes courtesy of the unidirectional rotating ceramic bezel that houses a sapphire crystal thick enough to withstand 100 ATM of water pressure.

 Timekeepers of these heroic proportions are normally heavy as a fish tank full of water.
 When it comes to this behemoth, the problem is partially remedied by the choice of lightweight titanium alloy it is fashioned from (the same material was also used for the folding clasp, although the crown and chronograph push-pieces are crafted from DLC-treated steel.)
 The black DLC coating on its surfaces makes the ProDiver look extremely cool.
 It also does a good job of protecting the soft metal from minor dings and scratches.

 What I am not happy about is the choice of straps.
 The waterproof presentation box that this device comes in contains only a 26mm black rubber strap, and a complementary yellow strap molded from the same material: no bracelet here, sorry.
 To make changing the strap a bit easier, Oris put in the same box their traditional strap-changing tool.